Home « Program « Building Confidence «

 Population:

-• Age range — 6 to 13 years
+• Age — 6-13 years

-• Gender — 24 Males, 10 Females
+• Gender — 24 Males and 10 Females

 • Status — Participants were parents and children with anxiety disorders who participated in the Wood et al. (2006) study.

-Location / Institution: University of California, Los Angeles
+Location/Institution: University of California, Los Angeles

-Summary: (To include comparison groups, outcomes, measures, notable limitations)
+Summary: (To include basic study design, measures, results, and notable limitations)

 This study used the same sample as the Wood et al. (2006) study (summarized above) to examine the nature and strength of the alliance–outcome association in CBT for child anxiety.
 Families were randomly assigned to Building Confidence Program or child-focused cognitive behavioral therapy (CCBT).
 The CCBT and Building Confidence Program conditions did not differ in treatment dosage or fidelity.
 The Therapy Process Observational Coding System for Child Psychotherapy – Alliance Scale (TPOCS-A) was used to measure the quality of the child alliance and coders independently rated 123 CBT therapy sessions.
 Results indicated that a stronger child–therapist alliance early in treatment predicted greater improvement in parent-reported outcomes at mid-treatment but not post-treatment.
 However, improvement in the child–therapist alliance over the course of treatment predicted better post-treatment outcomes.
 Limitations included lack of child-reported measures as well as small sample size.

-Length of post-intervention follow-up: None.
+Length of controlled postintervention follow-up: None.

-References
+Additional References

 No reference materials are currently available for Building Confidence.